 To access websites for our retirement programs, click here: TIAA-CREF, VALIC or Public Employees Retirement Association

-Employee Assistance Program Fort Lewis College offers two Employee Assistance Programs to all employees who work .5 FTE or more.
+Employee Assistance Program Fort Lewis College offers two Employee Assistance Programs to all regular employees.
 The program is also available to dependents of eligible employees.
 This service provides up to 6-8 free counseling sessions per employee/dependent, per fiscal year.
 If the participating employee/dependents need to have more counseling sessions, they will be required to pay for extra services personally.
 Employees can feel secure in knowing that their identities are kept confidential no person at Fort Lewis College will know they participated in the program.

 On-Campus appointments are available by calling The State of Colorado Program (C-SEAP) at (800)-821-8154.